jeremydcherry/jeremydcherry.github.io/index.md

 #### Select Links

 As you can tell, I like lists of links.
-Whether it’s curating helpful design resources, annually ranking my favorite records, diving into legendary discographies, or curated mixes...
+Whether it’s curating helpful design resources, annually ranking my favorite records, diving into legendary discographies, or curating mixes...

 ##### _You may find something of interest below:_